zrp942382/CSC345/README.md

-# CSC345_TESTCASES
+# CSC345 Haskell Test Cases
 Haskell Test Cases for CSC 345: Programming Languages and Paradigms

-ensure that ProgX.hs and ProgXTest1.hs are located in the same directory (replace X with the homework Number). from a terminal run the following commands:
+## Dependencies
+Run the following commands in a terminal:
 ```
   cabal update